Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 In _most_ cases the cache server that initially receives the request will not be the "primary".
 But not always.
 Sometimes the cache server that initially handles the incoming client request _IS_ the primary (e.g. what was the fetching node)!

 Why is that you ask?
 It's because the server that the request is initially sent to is picked at _random_.
-Because the first cache server is selected at random, you could find that the cache server ends up being the primary (e.g. fetching node).
 So what happens in that scenario?

 This is where Fastly introduce the concept of a "secondary" node.
-It exists much like the "primary" does, to act as a cache layer before a request reaches the origin and exists for those specific times where the primary node is acting as the delivery node.
+It exists much like the "primary" does, to act as a cache layer before a request reaches the origin and exists for those specific times where the primary node is forced to act as the delivery node (e.g. just because a primary node is acting as a delivery shouldn't mean it goes directly to the origin; the "secondary" helps to prevent that).

 > Note: for the most part you don't need to worry too much about primary and secondary nodes, and only really need to know about the general concept of clustering consisting of a delivery node and a fetching node.